 Migration poses the question of whether - not just to what extent-- working people remain organized to defend and advance their interests.
-Migrant workers are key to whether and how workers freely associate and organize to collectively bargain for fair remuneration and decent work conditions, they are making or breaking unionization in industrialized countries.
+Migrant workers are key to whether and how workers freely associate and organize to collectively bargain for fair remuneration and decent work conditions.
+They are making or breaking unionization in industrialized countries.

 Migrants are also the unwitting players in a vast global game to redefine social protection: who is responsible for it and with what benefits.
 International law says it is universal.
-But this author heard an adviser to GFMD and ILO assert that social protection for migrants is today a question of finding a median between two "extremes," one extreme being full coverage, the other none at all, implying that the coverage expected in the International Covenant on Economic, Social and Cultural rights and ILO Convention 102 on social security is an 'extremist' position.
+But this author has heard numerous assertions that social protection for migrants is today a question of finding a median between two "extremes," one being full coverage, the other none at all, implying that the coverage expected in ILO Convention 102 is an 'extremist' position.

 Exploitative conditions commonly experienced by migrants are structurally driven.
 For many enterprises in many countries, for entire economic sectors, low cost foreign labour is the only ticket to survival.
 Labour dependent agriculture would not be viable in Europe nor in North America nor in South Africa --nor could a part of the population afford to eat-- without cheap immigrant labour.
-Health, home care and schooling for children and care for populations of ageing people increasingly depend on migrants in all regions, including Africa.
-As do hotel, restaurant and tourist sectors in many countries.
-Global competition, free trade, and the race to the bottom phenomena push against costs of labour and provision of social services, indeed they challenge the very social function of States.
+Health, home care and schooling for children and care for populations of ageing people increasingly depend on migrants in all regions - including Africa - as do hotel, restaurant and tourist sectors in many countries.
+Global competition, free trade, and the race to the bottom phenomena push against costs of labour and provision of social services; indeed they challenge the very social function of States.

-Keeping some migrants cheap, docile, flexible -and removable without social costsbecomes not just highly desirable.
-It becomes imperative to keep jobs at home and economies afloat.
-No matter what those jobs are and who is doing them.
+Keeping some migrants cheap, docile, flexible -and removable without social costs-- becomes not just highly desirable.
+It becomes imperative to keep jobs at home and economies afloat, no matter what those jobs are and who is doing them.
 Despite rhetoric about controlling migration, migrant workers remain in irregular situations, tolerated because they provide that cheap, flexible labour needed to sustain enterprises, employment and competitiveness.

-An excerpt from the executive summary of a report on the UK sums up features consistent with data from other EU countries:7
+An excerpt from the executive summary of a report on the UK sums up features consistent with data from other EU countries:11